DespotBob/Herstamac/README.md

 	Rx'd Event2: EntryEvent
 	SM:FastSlow:827d132b-b371-4793-a1fd-df649cb34014 = State: Stopped - Entered log in the stopped state!

-<em>Note:</em> A Guid has been used to identfify this statemachine in the logs, because no unique identifier was specified.
-If you don't like Guids, specify something else to be used in is place.
+<strong>Note:</strong><em> A Guid has been used to identfify this statemachine in the logs, because no unique identifier was specified.
+If you don't like Guids, specify something else to be used in is place.</em>

 <h3>Using Event Interceptor</h3>